ajayr6696/SpringFinancial/README.md

 ## Backend Implementation:
 - The backend is implemented using the Laravel framework.
+- Make sure you have MySQL and Apache.
+Install XAMPP and run MySQL and Apache.
 - The table is created in schema 'spring_ajay' and the table name is players.
 - The "Players" model represents the players table in the database and defines the fillable fields.
 - The fields used were Name, Age, Points and Address.